huynhp24/Project-Theia/environment_config_files/apache/readme.md

 - a2enmod proxy_connect
 - a2enmod proxy_html

-Replace your /etc/apache2/sites-available/000-default.conf file with the one here.
+3. Replace your /etc/apache2/sites-available/000-default.conf file with the one here.
+4. Restart apache